 Devine was a team-mate of Islander John Hughes on the 1973 Memorial Cup champs with the Marlboros, coached by former Leaf captain and great George Armstrong.
 The Toronto Maple Leafs took the left wing as the 121st choice in the 1974 NHL entry draft.
 He was taken in the seventh round by the Leafs.
 The San Diego Mariners made him the 21st pick in the second round in the WHA draft the same year.
 Devine signed with the Mariners and spent the next three seasons on the US west coast.
 His third and final season in San Diego was his best scoring 30 times and picking up 50 points in 80 games.
 Devine was signed as a free agent by the Edmonton Oilers in August, 1977 when the Mariners folded but was traded a month later to the Indianapolis Racers in a seven player deal.
 The cash strapped Racers sold his contract to the Quebec Nordiques in September, 1978.
 When the WHA folded he signed again as free agent with the New York Islanders.
 Devine played only two games with the Islanders in the NHL and registered an assist while picking up eight minutes in penalties.
 He played six seasons with the Indianapolis Checkers of the CHL and IHL and retired at age 30 in 1984-85.
 His 74 goals put him 99th in career goal scoring in WHA history.

 His shot was said to be harder and heavier than Bobby Hull’s with the Chicago Blackhawks.
 That is saying a lot for Bob Whitlock, son of the Island great Buck Whitlock, who would score 81 goals in 244 games in the WHA.
-The right handed shooting centre was built like Hull at 5’ 10 and 175 pounds.
+Bobby was born in Charlottetown on June 16,1949.
+The left handed shooting centre was built like Hull at 5’ 10 and 175 pounds.
 He was a member of the 1966-67 Halifax Jr. Canadians that also included Islanders Jamie Kennedy and Errol Thompson that competed in the Memorial Cup tournament.
 It was an impressive season as he scored 52 goals, added 70 assists for 122 points in just 48 games.
 Whitlock had 53 goals and 95 points a year later in Halifax in the Maritime Jr. League.
 The centre moved on to Kitchener of the OHA and Edmonton in the Western Canada Junior Hockey League in 1968-69.
 He turned pro with the Iowa Stars in the CHL in 1969-70 and scored 26 goals in his rookie season.
 That was after signing as a free agent with the Minnesota North Stars in October, 1969.
 He played his only NHL game in Minnesota the same season getting three shots on net.
 His WHA career began by being drafted by the Los Angeles Sharks in 1972.
 He went in a four player deal to the Chicago Cougars in July that year prior to the first season of the new league.
 He had 23 goals and 51 points in 75 games in the Windy City.
 Whitlock was traded to Los Angeles during the 1974 season for two players.
 The Sharks relocated to Michigan the same season.
 Whitlock was claimed by Indianapolis in the WHA expansion draft that summer.
 He had his best season in the World league in 1974-75 with the Racers with 31 goals and 57 points in 73 games.
 His 81 goals in the WHA put him 93rd all-time in that department.
 The Charlottetown native played two more years in the minors following his impressive stint in the WHA and moved on to the semi-pro Trail Smoke Eaters in British Columbia for three more seasons.

 “Bobby Mac” is best known for his days as a member of the Atlanta Flames and St. Louis Blues in the NHL but began his pro career with the Minnesota Fighting Saints in the WHA in 1972-73.
 He was selected in the new league’s player draft in February, 1972 by Minnesota and was the second choice of the New York Rangers and 15th overall in the NHL entry draft.
 He opted to join the Saints who offered more money and spent two years in the Twin Cities.
 MacMillan had 13 goals and 40 point in his first season as a 20 year old and 14 goals and 48 points in his sophomore season.
 The left wing, the younger brother of Bill MacMillan, was known for his good moves and exceptional skating ability.
 Brother Bill summed him up perfectly saying “he knows how to play.”
 His coaches with the Saints were Glen Sonmor and Harry Neale who led them to fourth and then second place finishes in the WHA West Division while team-mates included Wayne Connelly, Bill Platt and Ted Hampson.
 MacMillan was a member of the 1969-70 Charlottetown Jr. Islanders as a 17 year old (where he had 33 goals and 68 points in 40 games) and the St. Catherines Black Hawks in the OHA the next two seasons picking up 41 goals and 103 points in his second season in 1971-72.
 He moved to the NHL and the New York Rangers, who had originally drafted him, for the 1974-75 NHL season.
 He would play in the National league for the next decade.